 Sadly, Iran’s dictators use the United States to maintain that control.

 Long before Hitler, during Rome’s failed experiment with socialism, in A.D.
-301, the power hungry Roman Emperor Diocletian blamed capitalists among the Romans and others—along with the threat of barbarians at the gate—as to why he took away the rights of Romans and imposed additional socialist controls over the economy.
+301, the power-hungry Emperor Diocletian blamed capitalists among the Romans and others—along with the threat of barbarians at the gate—as to why he took away the rights of Romans and imposed additional socialist controls over the economy.
 Again, according to Durant, “the socialism of Diocletian was a war economy, made possible by fear of foreign attack.”

 The Iranian dictators understand the above quite well.